Semantic Superiority vs. Forensic Efficiency: A Comparative Analysis of Deep Learning and Psycholinguistics for Business Email Compromise Detection: Related Work

-NLP models face challenges from character-level changes like Unicode obfuscation and homoglyph attacks, which can lead to errors in tokenization and misclassification.
-Ebrahimi et al. \cite{ebrahimi2018} demonstrated ``HotFlip,'' a method for generating adversarial examples by swapping characters.
+NLP models face challenges from character-level changes like Unicode obfuscation and homoglyph attacks.
+Unicode Security Mechanisms (UTS~\#39) defines confusable detection concepts (single-script, mixed-script, and whole-script confusables) that relate directly to homoglyph mimicry used in evasion and masquerading attacks \cite{uts39}.
+Ebrahimi et al.\ \cite{ebrahimi2018} demonstrated ``HotFlip,'' a method for generating adversarial examples by swapping characters.
 In BEC, attackers use Unicode obfuscation (homoglyphs) to evade tokenizers \cite{unicode2023}.
 Standard BERT models treat ``Bank'' and ``Bank'' (Cyrillic `a') as entirely unrelated tokens.